bachelor-2014/report/v2/software.md

   implementation on the C program available on the Pololu website [@pololucode].
 - Limit switches are used to detect when the end of the axis has been reached.
-  These are registered on the BeagleBone black as a device three overlay, meaning that communication can be done through the file system.
-Each of switch, of which there can be four total, has a folder with a 'value' file in it.
+  These are registered on the BeagleBone black as a device tree overlay, meaning that communication can be done through the file system.
+Each switch, of which there can be four total, has a folder with a 'value' file in it.
 By reading from this file, as you would any other ordinary file, it is possible to see whether the switch is pressed or not.